WSA-Community/WSAGAScript/README.md

 Any product or trademark referenced in this document (or project as whole) belongs to their respective owners.
 No copyright infringement is intended.

+# YouTube Tutorial

-# As a temporary measure and additional infromation (especially if README remains unclear, [@ADeltaX](https://github.com/ADeltaX) provides a video-tutorial hosted on YouTube
+As a temporary measure and additional infromation (especially if README remains unclear, [@ADeltaX](https://github.com/ADeltaX) provides a video-tutorial hosted on YouTube

 <p align="center">